LucienHH/bedrock-portal/README.md

 // or

 portal.use(Modules.AutoFriendAdd, {
-  // When a friend is added, automatically invite them to the game
+  // When a friend is added invite them to the game
   inviteOnAdd: true,
-  // Only add friends that are online and remove friends that are offline
+  // Only accept friends that have 'elite' in their gamertag
-  conditionToMeet: (player) => player.presenceState === 'Online',
+  conditionToMeet: (player) => player.gamertag.includes('elite'),
-  // How often to check for friends to add/remove (optional - defaults to 30000ms)
-  checkInterval: 30000,
-  // How long to wait between adding friends (optional - defaults to 2000ms)
-  addInterval: 2000,
-  // How long to wait between removing friends (optional - defaults to 2000ms)
-  removeInterval: 2000,
 });
 ```